riyad-96/kitzo/README.md

   );
 }
 ```

-> Each toast can have its own position, but if you specify a position on `<ToastContainer />`, that position will apply to all toasts.
+> Each toast can have its own position. default position is `top-center`.